polkadot-developers/polkadot-docs/polkadot-protocol/introduction/polkadot-networks.md

 ## Introduction

-Development and testing are vital to building robust dApps, parachains, and network upgrades in the Polkadot ecosystem.
+Development and testing are vital to building robust dApps, parachains, and performing network upgrades in the Polkadot ecosystem.
 This section provides a comprehensive overview of the networks and tools for developers to experiment, test, and refine their innovations in a risk-free environment before deploying them to production networks.

 Whether you're a Polkadot core developer, parachain engineer, or application developer, the resources outlined here will help you ensure your solutions are thoroughly tested and ready for real-world usage.
 By leveraging these networks, developers can avoid the costs and risks associated with live deployments while testing functionalities such as governance, cross-chain messaging, and runtime upgrades.